 In ECO305, you will experience a flipped classroom.
-As homework, you will read the textbook, watch online videos, and answer some questions to ensure that you remember what you've learned.
+As homework, you will read the textbook, watch online videos, and answer some simple multiple choice questions to ensure that you remember what you've learned.
 In class, I may briefly review key topics however the majority of our time will be spent solving problems and discussing economic consequences.
 This means you should come prepared with your (i) calculator, (ii) pen/pencil, and (iii) paper.
 A laptop and/or printed slides may also be helpful.
-I will do my best to keep lectures to two hours however we have a lot of material to cover!
-Occasionally, the TA may conduct a tutorial or solve problems in the final hour.
+You should be prepared to attend class for the full three hours!
+Occasionally, the TA may conduct a tutorial or solve problems.